Social threefolding: Historical origins

 all were later founded to provide loans (and sometimes grants) to socially relevant and ethically responsible initiatives.
 Steiner himself saw the continuation of this impulse in the Waldorf schools, the first of which also opened in 1919.
 RSF Social Finance has also played a role in support of B Lab, the non-profit corporation that has developed third-party standards by which thousands of businesses have become socially responsible in a way that is independently verified.
 RSF Social Finance also played a major role in the creation of a steward-ownership structure for one of the largest independent organic produce distributors in the U.S.

+Reception

 According to Cees Leijenhorst, "Steiner outlined his vision of a new political and social philosophy that avoids the two extremes of capitalism and socialism."
 Steiner did influence Italian Fascism, which exploited "his racial and anti-democratic dogma."
 The fascist ministers Giovanni Antonio Colonna di Cesarò (nicknamed "the Anthroposophist duke"; he became antifascist after taking part in Benito Mussolini's government) and Ettore Martinoli have openly expressed their sympathy for Rudolf Steiner.
 Most from the occult pro-fascist UR Group were Anthroposophists.
 The Social Threefolding has been called a "nebulous scheme".
 Steiner pleaded for a hegemonic spiritual elite.

-Two Socialist German scholars say Steiner was racist and reactionary.
+"Steiner's political suggestions seems hopelessly unrealistic... moonshine..."
+Two Marxist-Leninist German scholars say Steiner was racist and reactionary.

+The resulting mélange of proposals resembled in some respects the variety of organicist and corporatist economic and political models current at the time.
+27 What anthroposophists envisioned under the rubric of social threefolding ranged from vague utopias of an organic national community to straightforward calls for a völkisch state as a bulwark against the Western imposition of democracy.
+28 [...]
+In these respects, Steiner’s model amounts to an ‘enlightened’ variety of private property and hierarchical management under the benevolent control of a spiritual aristocracy.